 When software users are deciding which suppliers to deal with, they need to know whether their software freedoms are being respected and cultivated, not out of a sense of philosophical purity but because their budgets and success depend on it.
 All the values that differentiate open source for the CIO are the first derivative of freedom.

 Having meaningful markers governments and larger businesses can use in their procurement to favour open source – the software that lowers costs, avoids lock-in and enables unexpected future uses of data and software – is not a matter of angels on pinheads or out-of-touch insiderism.
 It’s exactly what the enterprises I’ve been visiting are asking for.
 Look for the genetic marker of business value – open source.

-[First published in ComputerWorldUK]
+[First published in ComputerWorldUK in 2010]

 This essay is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

 While you are not compelled to do so, the author would welcome notification of derivatives, especially translations which will be gladly posted here.
 If your intended use is commercial, please do ask for permission as it is usually granted; it is withheld because of past abuses.